Crux, space constraints and subdivisions: Introduction

 Our main result reads as follows.
-It implies in particular that the space constraints, measured by crux size, is a deciding factor for the size of largest clique subdivision in a graph.
+It implies in particular that the space constraint, measured by crux size, is a deciding factor for the size of the largest clique subdivision in a graph.

 \begin{theorem} There exists an absolute constant $\beta>0$ such that the following is true.
 Let $G$ be a graph with $d(G)=d$.
 Then $G$ contains a $K_{\beta t/(\log\log t)^6}$-subdivision where

 \end{theorem}